trimesh33/tech_prog_project/README.md

+I guess done 1 and 2.

 My project was some DnD game (description bellow).
 I'd love to do it, but time...

 But now I have some time issues (because of cold).
-So I decided to change my theme (but it was interesting...)
+So I decided to change my theme to Pacman game (but it was interesting...)

 # Pacman game